gvre/ghashtable/README.md

 # ghashtable
-A simple hashtable implementation in C. I haven't used it in production code.
+A simple hashtable implementation in C, which supports keys of char pointers and values of any datatype.
 For usage examples, check the test.c file.